mengelhard/mmci_applied_ds/final_project.md

 Report & Slides | Friday at 7:59am ET, start of weekend 6

 ## Team Assignment:
 Propose a data science research project related to a clinical topic of your choosing.
-Your project should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
+The project you propose should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
 Deliverables will be:
-1. an initial project proposal, which must be approved by the instructor
+1. an initial pre-proposal, which must be approved by the instructor
 2. a final report, formatted as a brief research proposal/grant; and
-3. a short (15-minute) presentation.
+3. a short (15-minute) presentation summarizing your proposal.
+Note that you do not need to complete the research project that you propose; your deliverable is the proposal itself.

-## Proposal (1 page):
+## Pre-proposal (1 page):
 Prepare a brief, informal document with the following elements:
 - a brief description of the clinical problem you would like to address
 - why you believe a data science approach is appropriate